zfalen/fs-node-template/README.md

-# PartnersCreative Full Stack JS Starter Template
+# Full Stack JS Starter Template

 ###### A clean-and-simple starting point for full stack applications.

-*This template is intended to let ParC developers get started on the fun parts of dev right away, without having to do the boilerplate Node / HTTP setup.*
+*This template is intended to let you get started on the fun parts of dev right away, without having to do the boilerplate Node / HTTP setup.*

 ---